patternfly/patternfly-react/packages/react-core/src/components/Button/examples/Button.md

 ```ts file="./ButtonRouterLink.tsx"
 ```

 ## Aria buttons

+Accessible Rich Internet Applications (ARIA) is a set of roles and attributes specified by the [World Wide Web Consortium](https://www.w3.org/WAI/standards-guidelines/aria/).
+ARIA defines ways to make web content and web applications more accessible to people with disabilities.

 ### Aria disabled buttons

-Buttons that are `aria-disabled` are similar to normal disabled buttons, except they can receive focus.
+Buttons that are aria disabled are similar to normal disabled buttons, except they can receive focus.
 Every button variant can be aria disabled using the `isAriaDisabled` prop.

 ```ts file="./ButtonAriaDisabled.tsx"
 ```